th3h3d/PyKitchen/README_pyFork.txt

   ISDEPENDENCY-2
-    -Load report to database and run your dependency test query (defined in arg1) over database. arg1 should be used for SQL statment in quote and needed slashes. arg2 can get two open "true" or "false":
+    -Load report to database and run your dependency test query (defined in arg1) over database. arg1 should be used for SQL statment in quote and needed slashes. arg2 can get two options "true" or "false":
-        true: after test execution, creat SQLite database format of tested csv report.
+        true: after test execution, creat SQLite database file of tested csv report.
-        false: do not create any database format, do your testing over memory database.
+        false: do not create any database file, do your testing over database in the memory.

   What does -0, -1, 2 mean?